aristotll/RubyDocAdder/README.md

 # README
 ---

-Add document comments to Ruby functions in Intellij or RubyMine
+Add document comments to Ruby functions in Intellij or RubyMine.

 see https://www.jetbrains.com/help/ruby/documenting-source-code-in-rubymine.html for more info.

 ---

-Move cursor to the element, and press the shortcut to add the Ruby doc comments.
+Move cursor to the function name, and press the shortcut to add the Ruby doc comments.

 Shortcuts: